leniel/SPACodeCamper/README.md

 #### Part 2

-1 - On step 4.2 change the button classes to comply with Font-Awesome new icon naming conventions and reestructure the form input controls to match Bootstrap 3 styles.
+2.1 - On step 4.2 change the button classes to comply with Font-Awesome new icon naming conventions and reestructure the form input controls to match Bootstrap 3 styles.
     I used [Bootstrap 3 Horizontal Form](http://getbootstrap.com/css/#forms).

-In `customtheme.css`, do these changes...
+In `content\customtheme.css`, do these changes...

 * Comment out or remove the following blocks: